 represents all of the locations on the Brown campus map that your program will be processing.
 You could supply this list to get-loc-maker to obtain a get-loc function, which may be used as an argument for dijkstra or campus-tour.

 brown-tours :: List<Tour>

 Analyze the worst-case running time of your dijkstra function.
 Show your work, as always!

-[If you do the extra credit portion] Analyze the worst-case running time of your tour-guide function.
+[If you do the extra credit portion] Analyze the worst-case running time of your campus-tour function.
 Show your work, as always!

 To submit, return to the Captain Teach assignments page: